-One day, the wife told the husband that even the handsomest men are in India.
+One day, the wife told the husband that even the most handsome men are in India.
 He was quickly aghast.
 He though repressed his infuriation but decided to never watch any Indian film henceforth.
 That's to avoid what he could have done to the wife should she repeat what she's just said.

 A professor at Bayero University, Kano (BUK) once told us a similar, however far more upsetting story of one of his friends and his wife.
 She praised an Indian actor in his presence.
 He instantly slapped her, and that was the genesis of their eventual breakup.
 How unfortunate!

 My word of caution here is: husbands should equally understand that their wives are also humans with feelings and all that.
 Don't only think that you are allowed to add another wife (for Muslims), and that's a licence to extol other women in front of your wife.
-You can do that but in discretion and, preferably, in her absence.
+You can do that but indiscretion and, preferably, in her absence.
 Doing otherwise is sincerely speaking insensitive and inconsiderate.

 It's said that what's good for the goose is good for the gander.
 So, let's be human, careful and considerate.